boytchev/oops.js/examples/index.md

 ## FilmShader
 <span style="float: right; position: relative; top: -3em; font-weight:300;">[ type: O<sup>1</sup> ]</span>

 A shader that adds graininess to the frame.
-The pattern of the grains is defined by the fracrional part of the *time* parameter -- if it is changed for every frame, the result will be noisy grains.

-* **`time`** – defines the grain pattern (float) -- this parameter is set internally
 * **`intensity`** – intensity of graininess (float, 0.0 to 3.0, default value 0.5)
 * **`grayscale`** – a flag whether to convert the colors to grayscale (boolean, default value false)